akb825/ModularShaderLanguage/README.md

 The glslang, SPIRV-Cross, and SPIRV-Tools submodules can be grabbed by running `git submodule update --init --recursive`.

-Additionally, additional tools such as Microsoft's HLSL compiler and Apple's Metal compiler will be required when compiling shaders for certain platforms.
+Additional tools such as Microsoft's HLSL compiler and Apple's Metal compiler will be required when compiling shaders for certain platforms.

 # Platforms

 MSL has been built for and tested on the following platforms:

 * Linux (GCC and LLVM clang)
-* Windows (requires Visual Studio 2015 or later)
+* Windows (requires Visual Studio 2017 or later)
-* Mac OS X
+* macOS

+C++17 must be supported by the compiler being used.

 # Building